Keyird/TensorFlow2-Detection/README.md

 From this repository, you can learn to build some classic object detection frameworks from zero to one!

 ## Object-Detection-Tasks
-- RCNN Series （updating）
+- Faster-RCNN （finished）
-- SSD （finished）
+- SSD （updating）
 - YOLOv4 （finished）
-- YOLOv4-tiny (updating)
+- YOLOv4-tiny (finished)

 ## Environmental
  - Anaconda3